dbadapt/docker-sphinx/README.md

 To create HTML documents, call `make html`.

+To create a PDF document, call `make latexpdf`.

 To watch for changes and create HTML documents dynamically, call `make livehtml` with a port binding:

 ```shell